psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/readme.md

 ## Interpretation

-The cases are not claims that a complete production system already exists.
+This proof of concept is not a claim that a complete production system already exists.

-They are structured demonstrations of how the architecture may be organized, what assumptions it requires, and which properties may need to be preserved across changing technical environments.
+It is a structured demonstration of how the architecture may be organized, what assumptions it requires, and which properties may need to be preserved across changing technical environments.

-The cases also serve as reference cases for the method.
-Each case applies the underlying continuity principles to a specific context without implying that the concept has been implemented, deployed, or operationally validated.
+The case applies the underlying continuity principles to a specific context.
+It should be understood as a conceptual reference case for the method, not as an implementation, deployment, or operational validation.

 ## Relationship to the Method

-The cases in this directory apply the principles described in the main architecture documentation.
+This case applies principles described in the main architecture documentation.

-They are intended to help evaluate:
+It is intended to help evaluate:

-1. whether the architecture remains coherent in different environments;
+1. whether the architecture remains coherent in a high-security environment;
 2. which components may be context-independent;
 3. which controls may depend on the operational domain; and
 4. where additional implementation, testing, or validation may be required.

 ## Status and Limitations

-The proof-of-concept cases are conceptual unless explicitly stated otherwise.
+This proof of concept is conceptual unless explicitly stated otherwise.

-They do not by themselves establish:
+It does not establish:

 - implementation
 - deployment